hartsteim/CzechIdMng/CONTRIBUTING.md

 3. Create a pull request to the `10.7.5-hotfix` branch.
 Select a reviewer and assign them as the assignee of the PR.
 As a comment, add a link to the related Redmine page.
 In the Redmine page, add a link to the PR.

+4. Add information about the change to the changelog.

-4. After the review is finished, the PR can be merged to the 10.7.5-hotfix branch.
+5. After the review is finished, the PR can be merged to the 10.7.5-hotfix branch.
 (This is typically done by the reviewer.)

-5. If you want to add the code to the current version, repeat the same steps but use the branch `develop` which already exists.
+6. If you want to add the code to the current version, repeat the same steps but use the branch `develop` which already exists.
 In the PR, refer to the original PR.

-6. Ensure that the version 10.7.5 is released from the branch `10.7.5-hotfix`.
+7. Ensure that the version 10.7.5 is released from the branch `10.7.5-hotfix`.

 ## License